-We agree to exchange Case Information Statements four weeks from now, and to then get together in person at either lawyers' office for a 4-way conference.
+We agree to exchange Case Information Statements four weeks from now, and to then get together in person at my office for a "4-way conference."
 Two lawyers and two clients.
-We agree to basically sit down and see if we can settle the case (as an aside, I have a Monmouth County Divorce Attorney colleague who is so loud, obnoxious, and abusive at 4-way conferences that someone once referred to a 4-way with him as a "one-way."
-But that is for another day...)
+We agree to sit down and see if we can settle the case.

 There is a lot to discuss.
-It can be stressful for the divorcing couple and it is often emotional.
+It can be stressful for the divorcing couple, and the "four way" is often emotional.

 Maybe settlement doesn't happen on the first day.
 Maybe we've got to have more than one 4-way conference before we can get a settlement that both sides think is acceptable.

 Indeed, sometimes notwithstanding good faith by all concerned, we still can't settle the case at four way conferences.